-- Our Chalets are located in beautiful Chamonix Valley in France and have astounding great views of Mt Blanc and surrounding mountains.
+- Our chalets are located in beautiful Chamonix Valley in France, and have astoundingly great views of Mt Blanc and surrounding mountains.
 Trips go from Saturday to Saturday.

 - Riding takes place in France, Switzerland and Italy.
 We ride in Aosta Valley, Port du Soleil, Bex Switzerland, and of course do lots of rides in Chamonix Valley.

 - All rides are within 70 minutes of the chalet by van.
 Most are within 20-40 minutes.

-- We do mostly enduro style descending each day, with very little climbing on most days.
-We also spend a couple days in local bike parks to round things out.
+- We do mostly enduro-style descending each day, with very little climbing on most days.
+We also spend a couple of days in local bike parks to round things out.
 Some riders have logged more than 20k vertical in a day, and 100k vertical over the week.

-- Airport Pickup and Drop off via Cham-Van.com.
-2 Pick up (on first Saturday) and 2 drop off times (last Saturday) offered at no charge.
-Custom times available at a reasonable prices.
+- Airport pickup and drop off via Cham-Van.com.
+Two pickup (on first Saturday) and two drop off times (last Saturday) offered at no charge.
+Custom times available at reasonable prices.

 - Fruit and other ride snacks are included to keep you fueled on the rides.